A bottom-up approach to the strong CP problem: A suggestive way of calculating weak CPV

+In the previous section, we have stated that the $\SU(3)$ symmetry transformations in family space, acting in the left and right handed fields of up-quark and down-quark types, are enough to deliver any amount of weak CPV independently of having previously eliminated the combination of $U(1)$ global phases which give rise to the strong \CP{} phase, $\theta_\text{QFD}$.
+Now, we want to outline in a recently proposed mixing parametrization~\cite{Hollik:2014jda}, how to represent the weak CP phase.
+This parametrization relates the entries of the Cabibbo--Kobayashi--Maskawa (CKM) matrix to functions of the quark mass ratios and thus the remaining CP phase can be written as function of those.

-A very famous expression of a mixing angle as a function of a mass ratio was provided by the well-known \(\tan\theta_C \approx \sqrt{m_d / m_s}\) for the Cabibbo angle \(\theta_C\)~\cite{Gatto:1968ss}.
-In the following, we name this expression the Gatto--Sartori--Tonin (GST) relation although the original expression of Ref.~\cite{Gatto:1968ss} is quite different (we adopt to the usual language in the literature).
+A very famous expression of a mixing angle as a function of a mass ratio was provided by the well-known Gatto--Sartori--Tonin (GST) relation, \(\tan\theta_C \approx \sqrt{m_\dq / m_\sq}\), for the Cabibbo angle \(\theta_C\)~\cite{Gatto:1968ss}.
 Based on this finding, a parametrization of the fermion mixing matrices was proposed that only uses the mass ratios as input~\cite{Hollik:2014jda}.
 Besides the phenomenological observation \(m_i \ll m_j\) for \(i<j\) with masses of the \(i\)-th and \(j\)-th generation, a crucial assumption behind this parametrization is that the Euler rotations can be individually expressed by \(\tan\theta_{ij} = \sqrt{m_i / m_j}\).
 Likewise, symmetrical structures in the mass matrices have been detected that lead to exactly this kind of mixing matrices~\cite{Saldana-Salazar:2015raa}.
-In that view, the final quark mixing matrix can be decomposed into a chain of successive rotations where each planar \(\SU(2)\) rotation can then be written as
+In that view, the final quark mixing matrix can be decomposed into a chain of successive two-family rotations where each planar \(\SU(2)\) rotation can then be written as